What is XBRL? A Complete Guide

 • How to create an XBRL report that looks like a traditional business report -> Inline XBRL specification

 XBRL International Inc. (XII) governs the standard to oversee its development and provide authoritative support for users.
 Active members of XII (such as CoreFiling) participate in working groups, boards and task forces to carry out the work required.
-XII provides certification that XBRL products meet the specifications required to work with XBRL.
+XII provides formal certification to XBRL products that meet the specifications so they can be trusted by government agencies.

-Looking at the original use case for XBRL we can gain an understanding of its foundation
+Looking at the original use case for XBRL we can gain a comprehensive understanding of its foundation:

 A representation of a standalone fact in an XBRL report is below.
 Each and every useful piece of context about the figure is explicitly attached.
 This makes computer processing of the business data easier and more consistent.